scottrlarson/profession/content/reflections/reflection-cultural-domination-mother.md

 +++

-I am involved in doing interpersonal work with the Mankind Project and one of the topics that came up for me this week is my behavior around anger and irritation.
+I am involved in doing interpersonal work with the [Mankind Project](https://mankindproject.org/) and one of the topics that came up for me this week is my behavior around anger and irritation towards others when I want to push people away.
+I am discovering that aspects of my behavior around my mother (The Feminine) is a result of what I have learned from my Father (The Masculine).
+The way in which my parents related to each other contains a male dominating aspect to it.

 One of my Mankind Project brothers suggested I do some writing around this topic.
 I decided to turn this into a writing via voice dictation on the path of a mini-journey.

+For background information on the topic of what I call "Cultural Domination" check out the Wikipedia [article](https://en.wikipedia.org/wiki/Cultural_imperialism) on "Cultural Imperialism"

 ![Paths](/img/reflections/cultural-domination-1/paths.jpg)